 - Baking Sheet – Have a ready a rimmed baking sheet (preferably lined with aluminum foil) to finish cooking the chicken in the oven.

 - Thermometer – Thermometers are an essential tool for making Fried Chicken.
-They will help you to gauge both the temperature of your oil and the doneness of the chicken.
+They will help you to gauge both the temperature of your oil and the doneness of your meat.

 You’ll be using boneless, skinless chicken breasts for this recipe.
 Keep in mind not all chicken breasts were created equal.
-Some are much bigger than others (e.g. organic chicken breasts are typically smaller than non-organic chicken breasts), and as you likely know, larger chicken breasts will take longer to cook.
+Some are much bigger than others (e.g. organic ones are typically smaller than non-organic ones), and as you likely know, larger breasts will take longer to cook.
 This is why the thermometer is so very important!

 The hot sauce is for flavor, not for heat.
 However, if you’re still feeling wary about the heat factor or don’t have any on hand, you can omit it from the recipe entirely.